-Anthos GKE deployed on-prem is hybrid cloud software that brings Google Kubernetes Engine (GKE) to on-premises data centers.
-With GKE on-prem, you can create, manage, and upgrade Kubernetes clusters in your on-prem environment.
-With Connect, you can view and sign in to your on-premises and on-cloud Kubernetes clusters from the same interface in Google Cloud Console.
+Anthos GKE on-prem (GKE on-prem) is hybrid cloud software that brings Google Kubernetes Engine (GKE) to on-premises data centers.
+With GKE on-prem, you can create, manage, and upgrade Kubernetes clusters in your on-premises environment.

 GKE on-prem runs in your data center in a vSphere 6.5 or 6.7 Update 3 environment. vSphere is VMware's server virtualization software.
 GKE on-prem uses VMware's vCenter Server to manage your clusters.